NVIDIA B300 GPU: 288GB Blackwell Ultra Specs, Pricing & Rental. Rent B300 GPU from $3.35/hr

-288GB HBM3e Blackwell Ultra with 15 PFLOPS dense FP4, built for trillion-parameter training.
+288GB HBM3e Blackwell Ultra with 15 PFLOPS dense FP4.
+B300 GPU rentals built for trillion-parameter training.

-You can rent an NVIDIA B300 Blackwell Ultra GPU on Spheron starting at $3.50/hr per GPU per hour on dedicated (99.99% SLA, non-interruptible), with spot pricing cheaper still.
+You can rent an NVIDIA B300 Blackwell Ultra GPU on Spheron starting at $3.35/hr per GPU per hour, the lowest live marketplace rate.
 Per-minute billing, no long-term contracts, and B300 instances deploy as part of GB300 NVL72 rack systems or HGX B300 8-way nodes.
 Each GPU ships with 288GB HBM3e (50% more than B200), NVLink 5 @ 1.8 TB/s, 5th gen Tensor Cores with an enhanced FP4 Transformer Engine, and dramatically higher throughput than B200 across every precision format.
 Built for 200B+ parameter training, ultra-long-context inference (1M+ tokens), MoE models at trillion-parameter scale, and multi-modal foundation models.
 B300 is the pick when B200's 192GB isn't enough.

 | Provider | Price/hr | Savings |